p3LZ3r/kontist-eur-report-generator/.taskmaster/docs/PRD.md

   - `RawTransaction`: Represents a row from the source CSV.
   - `NormalizedTransaction`: A unified internal object for a transaction, e.g., `{ id, date, description, amount, type: '''income''' | '''expense''' }`.
   - `EuerReport`: The final calculated output, containing fields for total income, total expenses, and breakdowns by key SKR categories.
-- **APIs and Integrations:** None.
-All logic is contained within the application.
+- **APIs and Integrations:**
+  - Polar.sh SDK for payment processing and checkout integration
+  - All core logic remains client-side with no backend dependencies
 - **Infrastructure Requirements:** A static web hosting provider (e.g., Vercel, Netlify, GitHub Pages).

 # Development Roadmap